nkansal96/aurora-cpp/README.md

 ## Testing
 Aurora uses googletest to create and run tests.
 After building all tests with `make`, you can run all tests with `make test`.

+## Static Analysis Checking
+To prevent errors and improve performance, Aurora uses cppcheck to analyze all code for deficiencies.
+CPPCheck is automatically invoked on every build with `make`, and it can be explicityl invoked with `make cppcheck`.
+CMake handles downloading and building cppcheck during the configuration stage.